-

 KRAS G12C Inhibitor

-KRAS G12C inhibitor 34 is a selective inhibitor targeting the KRAS G12C mutation, a common driver in various cancers.
-This compound demonstrates significant anticancer activity by disrupting KRAS signaling pathways, leading to reduced cell proliferation.
-It is suitable for research applications focusing on cancer biology, particularly in the development and evaluation of targeted therapies for KRAS-driven tumors. -
+KRAS G12C inhibitor 39 is a selective inhibitor targeting the KRAS G12C mutation, which is frequently associated with various cancers.
+This compound demonstrates significant anti-tumor activity by interfering with KRAS signaling pathways, making it a valuable tool for research into KRAS G12C-mediated oncogenesis.
+Its application extends to studies aimed at understanding the efficacy of targeted therapies in KRAS-driven malignancies. -

 KRAS G12C Inhibitor